Rogers Carnivore Coexistence Lab

 Predator Control Needs a Standard of Unbiased Randomized Experiments With Cross-Over Design.
 Frontiers in Ecology and Evolution 7:402-413. doi: 10.3389/fevo.2019.00462

-Scientific ethics and the illusion of naïve objectivity.
-Guest editorial in Frontiers in Ecology and the Environment 7:1.
+Scientific ethics and the illusion of naïve objectivity. (guest editorial) Frontiers in Ecology and the Environment 7:1.

 Treves, A. A. F. J. Santiago-Ávila, V. D. Popescu, P. C. Paquet, W. S. Lynn, C. T. Darimont, K. A. Artelle 2019